Know Your Situation – Premium Retention in the Event of Surrender

-When a client hires us, we here at Amistad Bail Bonds want and expect the experience to go smoothly.
+When a client hires us, we here at Amistad Bail and Immigration Bonds want and expect the experience to go smoothly.
 There are times, however, when the circumstances do not end ideally.
-In an effort to keep our clients educated and aware of their rights, we want to outline the situations where Amistad Bail Bonds will keep the premium paid though the defendant is returned to the authorities.
+In an effort to keep our clients educated and aware of their rights, we want to outline the situations where Amistad Bail and Immigration Bonds will keep the premium paid though the defendant is returned to the authorities.

 We often get inquires about these types of situations.
 If we feel the defendant is at risk for fleeing the bond but has not yet missed a court date, we may surrender the individual back to the authorities.
 Under such a circumstance, we are obligated by law to return the premium paid to us.
 There are many other bondsmen who will retain the premium because their clients are not aware of the statutes.
 We know the fine print can be too much to take in.
 You can trust us to follow the guidelines lawfully.